Tip (album): Release and reception

 Tip was initially released on Mercury Records in 1997.
 This first release of the album was unsuccessful, and Mercury dropped Finger Eleven and ceased to promote their album six weeks after Tip debuted in stores.
 Even after losing Mercury as a label, the band attracted the attention of Wind-up Records, who signed the band on short notice and had them open for Fuel and Creed in 1998.
 On September 15, 1998, the date Finger Eleven's tour as an opener concluded, Wind-up re-released Tip, after which the album gained more attention.

-After Tips September 1998 re-release, the album gained critically acclaim, with emphasis on its darkness and angry tone.
+After Tips September 1998 re-release, the album gained critical acclaim, with emphasis on its darkness and angry tone.
 Blanford wrote that the songs "Above" and "Awake and Dreaming" possess "remarkable levels of emotion" and asserted that "This collection of powerful and deeply felt songs moves through rock soundscapes with impressive results."
 In a very favorable review, Pence wrote that she emotionally resonated with the songs on Tip, recommended the album to brokenhearted people, and said that her listening to the album for the first time "will remain an unforgettable experience."
 Hayashi-Tennant also wrote favorably about Tip, but disagreed with Pence's view that its full merit was clear upon first listen.
 He instead argued that Tip is "the kind of album that you first think is good, but it gets better each time, grows on you with each listen and gains a more permanent hold on you."
 Steininger was more critical and concluded that while the album contained "a good mix of lyrics and music," its consistent heaviness got repetitive, giving Tip a B.

 Even prior to the Wind-up re-release, the Tip opener "Quicksand" was already being played on American stations KRXQ and WRCX.
 After the re-release, the "Quicksand" single emerged as Finger Eleven's breakthrough into the American market, reaching the #28 spot on Billboards Mainstream Rock Tracks chart.
 The song gained further exposure in the United States after being featured in the American television program Roswell, though Finger Eleven was not credited.
 When Hayashi-Tennant commented to the band about American Finger Eleven fans leaving supportive comments on the band's website's guest book, Scott Anderson remarked, "Yeah, it's die-hard enthusiasm.
 Americans are like that."

 By July 2000, shortly before the release of The Greyest of Blue Skies, Wind-up Records claimed that Tip had sold over 100,000 copies in Canada and the United States combined.
 On October 1, 2014, Music Canada awarded Tip with Gold certification, representing sales of 50,000 units in Canada.